bikepacking Sri Lanka

 Sri Lanka is home to leopards, elephants, sambar deer, and fishing cats, just to name a few.
 In this article, we’ll talk only about those potentially dangerous to cyclists.

 Sri Lanka is not only crowded with people but also with snakes, we met 3 cobras and, probably, a Sri Lankan krait or a similar snake, in only 30 days, and all on the road.
-There are also a lot of vipers, we did not have the pleasure to meet any of them.
+There are also a lot of vipers, we did not have the pleasure of meeting any of them.
 There are more than 80,000 bites, 30,000 envenomings, and 400 deaths due to snakebites every year.

 If you decide to wild camp, check very carefully where you pitch your tent, and check your shoes and panniers before leaving.
 Also, while cycling, it can happen they cross the road; once a cobra crossed the road, we did not see him cause we were going pretty fast downhill, he was scared to be run over and jumped toward Dani.
-I saw the scene from behind and shout, likely he did not bite.
+I saw the scene from behind and shouted, likely he did not bite.
 In our experience they often cross the road during or after the rain, so watch out.

 Another less deadly but very annoying animal you’ll find everywhere in the interior is the horrible leech.
 If you step on some wet leaf on the road, you can be sure you’ll have some guests on your shoes and between your toes.
 They can cause infections and sometimes transmit diseases.
 Locals told us to apply a moisturizing cream or Vaseline on your feet as a prevention, it will make your skin slippery and more difficult for them to attach.
 If they are already attached, they said to apply salt so they will naturally detach.

-Street dogs overpopulation in Sri Lanka
+Street dog overpopulation in Sri Lanka

 As soon as you arrive in Sri Lanka you’ll immediately realise they have a problem with dogs.
 They are everywhere, according to some estimates there are about 2 or 3 million straight dogs in the Country.